American Cedar

 Mechanical properties

-- Attention, very important: Species protected by the CITES Convention.
-It is contained in the Apendlce III for the populations of Colombia and Peru.
+- Important Notice: This species is protected under the CITES Convention.
+It is listed in Appendix III for populations in Colombia and Peru.
 A CITES export permit is required for specimens obtained in Colombia and Peru.
-In the case of obtaining in these countries you need a certificate of origin issued by the CITES Management Authority of the exporting country, or re-exporter.
+If obtained in these countries, a certificate of origin issued by the CITES Management Authority of the exporting or re-exporting country is also required.